 While there is a huge amount of interesting activities in the local towns, you might be just as happy exploring the immediate surroundings on foot or by pedal power.
 Mighty Skiddaw, England's fourth highest peak, is just a few miles away, while Sale Fell, a very rewarding smaller fell with views as far as southern Scotland, is nearer still.
-Cyclists are no less well served with a fantastic array of off road opportunities for mountain bikers and some of the most iconic road cycling in the country on your doorstep.
+Cyclists are no less well served with a fantastic array of off-road opportunities for mountain bikers and some of the most iconic road cycling in the country on your doorstep.
 Or perhaps you'd rather just escape the bustle of the 21st century and be enveloped by the history and comfort of this magnificent building and its magical grounds.
-However you choose to spend your visit this is one enchanting house you will want to visit time and time again.